 Cohesion policy support for the circular economy

-The European Commission's new Circular Economy Package establishes a long-term approach to promote waste prevention, increase recycling and reuse, and reduce landfilling and incineration.
+The European Commission adopted the Circular Economy Action Plan in 2015 which established a long-term approach to promote waste prevention, increase recycling and reuse, and reduce landfilling and incineration.
 It also sets out measures to help businesses, citizens and public authorities benefit from the transition to a stronger and greener economy.

 The circular economy aims to ‘close the loop’ of product lifecycles by keeping resources within the economy, which leads to better use of raw materials, products and waste.
 It contributes to meeting the EU’s environmental and climate objectives, and stimulates local and regional development.
 Waste prevention, eco-design and similar measures create savings, increase turnover and create local jobs, for instance in the reuse, re-manufacturing, repair and product innovation sectors.